jessecambon/tidygeocoder/README.md

 ## Geocoder Services

-The supported geocoder services are shown in the table below with their geographic limitations, if have batch geocoding capabilities (geocoding multiple addresses in a single query), if an API key is required, and the usage rate limitations.
-Refer to each geocoder service’s website for the most up-to-date details on costs, capabilities, and usage limitations.
+The supported geocoder services are shown in the table below with their geographic limitations, if they support batch geocoding (geocoding multiple addresses in a single query), if an API key is required, and the usage rate limitations.
+Refer to the website for each geocoder service for the most up-to-date details on costs, capabilities, and usage limitations.

 | Service                                                                       | Geography     | Batch Geocoding | API Key Required | Query Rate Limit        |
 | ----------------------------------------------------------------------------- | ------------- | --------------- | ---------------- | ----------------------- |